swarch-2f-rootly/2f/Prototype_3/secure_channel/README.md

 ### Verification of Internal Communication

-- All legitimate communication between frontend and backend services continues to function over HTTPS.
+* All legitimate communication between browser and frontend continues to function over HTTPS.
-- API requests routed through the secured API Gateway.
+* API requests routed securely through the encrypted channel.
-- No degradation in system functionality; security enhanced without operational impact.
+* No degradation in system functionality; security enhanced without operational impact.

 **Example:**